 Whether you’re just starting out or running an existing operation, writing an effective business plan can be a key predictor of future success.
 It can be a foundational document from which you grow and thrive.
 It can serve as a constant reminder to employees and clients about what you stand for, and the direction in which you’re moving.
 Or, it can prove to investors that your business, team, and vision are worth their investment.

 No matter the size or stage of your business, WeWork can help you fulfill the objectives outlined in your business plan—and WeWork’s coworking spaces can be a hotbed for finding talent and investors, too.
-Intentionally designed lounges, conference rooms, and private offices foster connection and bolster creativity, while a global network of professionals allows you to expand your reach and meet new collaborators.
+The benefits of coworking spaces include intentionally designed lounges, conference rooms, and private offices that foster connection and bolster creativity, while a global network of professionals allows you to expand your reach and meet new collaborators.

 Using these steps to write a business plan will put you in good stead to not only create a document that fulfills a purpose but one that also helps to more clearly understand your market, competition, point of difference, and plan for the future.